-As of June 1, there are two vacancies.
-Two applicants are waiting for Housing Choice Voucher approval before moving in.
+As of July 1, there are two vacancies.
+One household has been approved.
+Three applicants have been contacted for the remaining opening.
 While there is no specific subsidy tied to these units, accepted applicants do have a preference for an HCV voucher.